-But, as time goes by you’re starting to feel like your frog never really turned into that prince you were waiting for.
+But, as time goes by, you’re starting to feel like your frog never really turned into that prince you were waiting for.
 Separating from your husband either permanently or on a trial basis creeps into your mind more and more.

-When you are thinking of separating from your husband there are some big questions to consider before making it official.
-Here are some questions and concerns to address before packing your bags.
+When you are thinking of separating from your husband, there are some big questions to consider before making it official.
+Here are some questions and concerns to address before considering separation and packing your bags.

 You have to talk it out when you are considering separation.

 Talk until you’re blue in the face.
 Everything about your separation needs to be worked out so that both parties are clear on what to expect from this new turn in your relationship.
-Here are some questions to consider:

 1. Are you separating with a view of getting back together?

 A trial separation indicates that you and your partner will both choose a timeline, such as two months, to separate from one another to assess whether or not you want to continue in the marriage.

 2. What are the issues you have with one another?

-If you are thinking of separating, tell your husband what your issues are.
+If you are thinking of separating from your husband, tell him what your problems are.
 Perhaps you argue about finances, family, past indiscretions, or the prospect of having children.

 3. Will you remain in the same home?

 This is common in trial separations.
-If you will not remain in the same home, decide fairly who should be the one to find a new living arrangement.
+If you do not remain in the same home, decide fairly, who should be the one to find a new living arrangement.

 4. How will you remain united in order to parent your children?